Cielquan/DoTH-DNS/README.md

 #### 3 run the scripts
 Now cd into the repo on the server via SSH and first start the setup script.
 You can also start the script without sudo, but for the compiling part (when compiling)
 root privileges are needed.
+The script supports flags see [Variable Notes](https://github.com/Cielquan/docker-pihole-unbound-encrypted#variable-notes) below for more information.

     $ sudo ./setup.sh

 After the script finished successfully you can start the `run.sh` script to actually start the docker containers.
 You need to start the script with sudo, because the docker daemon needs root privileges.
+The script supports flags see [Variable Notes](https://github.com/Cielquan/docker-pihole-unbound-encrypted#variable-notes) below for more information.

     $ sudo ./run.sh